mjfwebb/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/_index.md

 ### When should I use ResRobot?

-ResRobot is an API which answers to specific questions, such as "when does the next bus leave from stop X".
-The response is quick and easy to use, and can be used directly without having to process it first.
-This makes it a good fit for for example smartphone applications where travellers need an answer on their queries, but a poor choice for analytics where a lot of data from a lot of vehicles is needed.
+ResRobot is an API that responds to specific questions, such as "When does the next bus leave from stop X?".
+The response is quick and easy to use, and can be utilized directly without needing any further processing.
+This makes it a good fit for, for example, smartphone applications where travelers need quick answers to their queries, but a poor choice for analytics where large amounts of data from many vehicles are needed.

 | Well suited for | Not so suited for |
 | :--- | :--- |